getsentry/relay/docs/index.md

 your application and Sentry.io.

 **Note: Relay is still work in progress.
-The default Relay mode is at the moment only supported for on-premises installations and beta testers.
+The default Relay mode is at the moment only supported for on-premise installations and beta testers.
 If you are using Relay to connect to Sentry and are not a beta tester you need to use `proxy` or `static` mode.

 If you want to beta test the `managed` mode while connecting to Sentry please get in